Rosemary Cordonnier - Obituary

 Rosemary was a 1947 graduate of Russia High School and a lifelong member of St. Remy Catholic Church.
 She retired from Clopay Corporation in 1991.
 She especially enjoyed her weekly fellowship with friends at the Gathering Place in Russia.

-A private family-only Mass of Christian Burial will be held at 10:30 a.m. on Thursday, September 10, 2020, at St. Remy Catholic Church, Russia, Ohio, with Rev. Martin Fox celebrant.
+A private family-only Mass of Christian Burial will be held at 10:30 a.m. on Thursday, Sept.
+10, 2020, at St. Remy Catholic Church, Russia, Ohio, with the Reverend Martin Fox celebrant.
 Social distancing is required for the family due to COVID-19.
 A private family-only burial will follow in St. Remy Cemetery.

-In lieu of flowers and gifts, the family requests donations be made to the Gathering Place, 201 West Main Street, Russia, Ohio 45363 or Wilson Hospice Care, 1081 Fairington Drive, Sidney, Ohio 45365.
+In lieu of flowers and gifts, the family requests donations be made to the Gathering Place, 201 W. Main St., Russia, Ohio 45363 or Wilson Hospice Care, 1081 Fairington Drive, Sidney, Ohio 45365.

 Condolences may be left at hogankampfh.com.